 While the U.S. Air Force has a clear vision and plan to institute the digital trinity across their portfolio of acquisition programs, many gaps must be addressed to fully realize the promise of open, agile, and digitally designed systems.
 Chief among these concerns are intellectual property (IP) protections, lack of small innovative technology businesses’ familiarity with bureaucratic acquisition organizations and processes across both Department of Defense (DoD) government and industry ecosystems.
 Additionally, information technology (IT) backbone, standardized tools to facilitate the free flow of required systems engineering and programmatic data, and the lack of proliferated digital engineering tools, training, and best practices for these small business innovators are problematic.
 Fortunately, the U.S. Air Force and DoD have, or are developing, plans to address IP, IT backbone, and Tech Stack related issues.
 Additionally, several credible organizations have emerged over that last few years to address the challenges previously highlighted with respect to aiding small business innovators bridging the “valley of death” and with assisting both government and industry partners on their digital journey.

 The Academic Partnership Engagement Experiment or APEX, for example, is providing a myriad of capabilities to not only small business innovators and Air Force acquisition organizations but also academic institutions.
-In this case, Parallax Advanced Research was selected to lead this Department of the Air Force program in 2019 via a partnership intermediary agreement.
-Parallax is a 501(c)(3) nonprofit organization established in 2011 and provides efficient and effective contracting, security, and research support for academic institutions across the State of Ohio and the Nation.
 Specific examples of support that APEX provides to address the above highlighted challenges include, but are not limited to:

 - Data Analytics: These services identify collaborators, innovators, and technology opportunities and active connection programs whose research is poised to impact Department of the Air Force challenges and requirements well in advance of potential solicitations and recruit them into the defense research and development ecosystem